INTERNSHIPS

 Allie Hapunik (2020-2021 Intern Educator/Camp Counselor)

-Allie is an Environmental Studies major at Ramapo College.
+Allie graduated from Ramapo College with a degree in Environmental Studies.
 She is an experienced ocean lifeguard and interned as a gardener at the NJ Botanical Gardens in Ringwood.
 In summer 2019, Allie spent a semester studying marine ecosystems in Turks and Caicos islands.
-Allie is also a starting defense player for the Ramapo College Women's Lacrosse Team.
-Her future career goals include coral restoration and environmental education.
-She hopes that her future plans in the field contribute to the fight against environmental injustices.
-During her free time Allie enjoys boating, working out and being at the beach, and is pursuing her captain's license during the summer of 2021!
+Her future career goals include coral restoration and environmental education, and she hopes to contribute to the fight against environmental injustices.
+During her free time Allie enjoys boating, working out and being at the beach.

 Scott Campbell (2019-2020 Intern Educator/2019 Camp Counselor)